-The Lucky Bay - Wallaroo service was operated by Sea Sa.
+The Lucky Bay - Wallaroo service is operated by Sea Sa.

-Though this ferry service is not currently available, as a large scale ferry ticket comparison website working with most ferry companies we are able to offer you alternative ferry crossings in Australia which are shown below.
+Though this ferry service is not currently available with Direct Ferries, as a large scale ferry ticket comparison website working with most ferry companies we are able to offer you alternative ferry crossings in Australia which are shown below.

 Either click on the links below for further information or select from the menu to the left to compare fares, schedules and book your ferry tickets now.